Stock Spotlight: Westpac Banking Corporation (ASX:WBC)

 Westpac Banking Corporation’s aim is to become the customer’s 'number one bank and partner through life.'
 Initiatives that focus on customer experience, greater accessibility and enhanced scam prevention could strengthen Westpac’s market position and drive greater future growth.

-We see growth potential in ANZ for the following reasons:
+We see growth potential in WBC for the following reasons:

-• We would suggest a dividend yield of ~5% (before franking or special dividends/buybacks) remains reasonable for dividend focused investors.
+• We would suggest a dividend yield of ~4% (before franking or special dividends/buybacks) remain acceptable for dividend focused investors.

 • Strong oligopoly position in Australia (along with three other major banks in CBA, ANZ, NAB).

-• With the Reserve Bank of Australia (RBA) likely to cut the cash rate over the coming 12 months, we see increased pressure on group net interest margin (NIM).
-A 0.25% cut to the cash rate could impact group NIM by 1-3bps.
+• While the Reserve Bank of Australia (RBA) is likely to keep monetary policy on hold over the coming months, further rate cuts will see increased pressure on group net interest margin (NIM).
+A 0.25% cut to the cash rate could impact group NIM by 1-2bps.

-• Management is focused on lowering the bank’s cost to income ratio, which we believe the market is not giving the management much credit for in the current valuation.
-Therefore, good progress on the cost front could be a positive share price catalyst.
+• Management is focused on lowering the bank’s cost to income ratio, noting that total productivity is expected to be at least $500m in FY26.
+Therefore, good progress or exceeding market expectations (e.g. Project UNITE) on the cost front could be a positive share price catalyst.

 • Improving loan growth profile and potential to grow above system growth.